Learn how to build a clear roadmap to help your new hire succeed and thrive

 At a high level, it’s helpful to picture your training as a long path mapped out with clear metrics of success and feedback loops along the way.
-The coaching and feedback component is the idea of providing feedback to people on performance to improve skill and drive results.
+The coaching and feedback component provides feedback to people on performance to improve skills and drive results.

-One way to successfully instruct new team members on how to complete new tasks is by using the DORAGI training process.
+One way to successfully instruct new team members on completing new tasks is by using the DORAGI training process.
 DORAGI is a training process that involves six steps: (1) Demonstrating, (2) Observing, (3) Re-Demonstrating, (4) Assigning a task, (5) Goal setting, and (6) Inspecting.